 Alignment Of The Best Features Of All

 Co-branding combines the best strengths of all partner brands.
 The charisma and glamour that a brand gains for itself can be extended to other brands.
-Each partner brand can offer its best feature and in return gain the others’ best features to emerge wholistically stronger.
+Each partner brand can offer its best feature and in return, gain the others’ best features to emerge holistically stronger.

 Despite the growth of co-branding, it is not an ultimate marketing strategy.
 This is because it has its share of disadvantages –

 Co-branding involves complex agreements.
 Brands may try to manipulate these agreements toward their side.
-In such cases, if the partner brands find out, instead of synergy there might be a fallout.
+In such cases, if the partner brands find out, there might be a fallout instead of a synergy.

 The reasons for such disagreements include:

 - Authority disputes

 In certain situations, co-branding may create more confusion than coherence.
 Such situations arise both –